Lexicon

 ORIGINAL

 The irreducible cost of making local truth compose into global coherence — thermodynamic, not political, and therefore impossible to eliminate by removing intermediaries or cheapening verification.
-Someone must always pay the coherence fee: the energy required to check whether two local claims agree on their overlap, the computation required to transport a witness across a context boundary, the institutional effort required to maintain consistency across time.
+Someone must always pay: the energy required to check whether two local claims agree on their overlap, the computation required to transport a witness across a context boundary, the institutional effort required to maintain consistency across time.
 The coherence fee is what remains when the trust tax has been stripped away — the floor below which verification cost cannot fall, because verification is physical work and physical work dissipates energy.
 Landauer's 1961 result establishes the limit at the bit level; real systems operate orders of magnitude above it, but the principle holds: composing truth has a cost denominated in joules, not merely in fees.
-The distinction between the coherence fee and the trust tax is the distinction between the cost of the work and the rent charged for the privilege of being the only one permitted to do it.
 Eliminating the trust tax is a political achievement.
 Paying the coherence fee is a thermodynamic necessity.

 Coherence Requirement (A5)